amenti4k/amenti4k.github.io/_posts/2023-11-03-Suddenly Popular LLMOps.md

+---
+layout: post
+title: "Suddenly Popular LLMOps"
+date: 2023-11-03
+tags: [ai]
+---

 # Suddenly Popular LLMOps

-# LLMops

 Sometimes, all of sudden, micro-markets emerge.
 They can be triggered by all sorts of things, for example an external change (COVID) or a new technical capability (LLMs).
 The current LLMOps/PromptOps space is an instructive example.
 Over the last year, the number of developers experimenting with AI model APIs has 1000X'd.